CPA Exam timeline and preparation

 PRO TIP: Account for the unexpected

-You may want to plan for things not going your way when figuring out your CPA study timeline.
+You may want to plan for things not going your way when figuring out your CPA Exam timeline.
 Whether it’s not passing a tricky section, an extra-heavy busy season or unforeseen obligations, a number of factors can impede your CPA Exam progress, so always allot more time than you think you’ll need to clear the exams.
 During COVID, a number of state boards are experiencing delays in issuing NTS, and things like inclement weather can force exam center closures.
-Although these factors are out of your control, you can make sure to be proactive in planning your exam timeline in case one or more of these situations occur.
+Although these factors are out of your control, you can make sure to be proactive in planning your CPA Exam timeline in case one or more of these situations occur.
 Be sure not to wait until the last minute to start planning for your exams!

 Taking the exam